yoctoproject/poky/documentation/ref-manual/variables.rst

          The ``\_forcevariable`` override is not handled specially.
 This override only works because the default value of ``OVERRIDES`` includes "forcevariable".

+      If a recipe with the specified version is not available, a warning message will be shown.
+See :term:`REQUIRED_VERSION` if you want this to be an error instead.

    :term:`PREMIRRORS`
       Specifies additional paths from which the OpenEmbedded build system